danielsuo/TigerForecast/docs/source/index.rst

-.. tigercontrol_docs documentation master file, created by sphinx-quickstart on Fri Jul 19 15:53:19 2019.
+.. tigerforecast_docs documentation master file, created by sphinx-quickstart on Fri Jul 19 15:53:19 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.